 We didn't think that the DeWalt Atomic DCF809 is a bad impact driver by any means, but we were overall unimpressed by its performance.
 We found it to be a fairly uninspiring product that is decently fast with solid amounts of torque but delivered lackluster results in our battery test and is on the louder side compared to the other products.
-We did like that this tool has a surprising amount of power relative to its size, but this was far from enough to merit it one of our awards.Editor's Note: We updated this review on September 12, 2022, with additional insight into value and a section highlighting other directly comparable products.
+We did like that this tool has a surprising amount of power relative to its size, but this was far from enough to merit it one of our awards.Editor's Note: We updated this DeWalt review on September 12, 2022, with other new impact drivers that we recommend in our test lineup.

 DeWalt DCF809B Atomic Review